Collapsing the bounded width hierarchy for infinite-domain CSPs: when symmetries are enough: Collapses in the Relational Width Hierarchy

 We now define an equivalence relation $\sim$ on $\V$.
 Suppose first that $k=1$.
-Then every orbit of $\rel B$ must be a singleton (for any orbit with two elements $a,b$, the pairs $(a,a)$ and $(a,b)$ are not in the same orbit but their entries are, so that $\rel B$ is not 1-homogeneous).
-In that case, we identify $\mathcal O$ with the domain $B$ itself, and set $x\sim y$ if and only if $h(\{x\})=h(\{y\})$; that is, $\sim$ is essentially the kernel of $h$.
+Then every orbit of elements of $\rel B$ under the action of $\Aut(\rel B)$ must be a singleton (for any orbit with two distinct elements $a,b$, the pairs $(a,a)$ and $(a,b)$ would not be in the same orbit but their subtuples of length one would be, so that $\rel B$ would not be $1$-homogeneous).
+In that case, we identify $\mathcal O_{\group,k}^{\V}$ with the domain $B$ itself, and set $x\sim y$ if and only if $h(\{x\})=h(\{y\})$; that is, $\sim$ is essentially the kernel of $h$.